 Highlight what sets your art apart from others.
 Whether it's your artistic technique, subject matter, use of materials, or the story behind your art, emphasize what makes your work unique and special.

-Galleries may have a dynamic exhibition schedule with limited slots for new artists gallery.
+Galleries may have a dynamic exhibition schedule with limited slots for new artists' galleries.
 Being persistent increases your chances of being considered for these opportunities and ensures that you are on the radar when an exhibition opportunity arises.

 By staying in touch and maintaining a professional yet friendly approach, you can nurture connections over time, which may lead to future exhibition opportunities.